1: Introduction

 Every React element accepts a special

-prop you can use to help React keep track of elements between updates.
+keyprop you can use to help React keep track of elements between updates.
 If you don’t provide it when rendering a list, React can get things mixed up.
 The solution is to give each element a unique (to the array) key prop, and then everything will work fine. -

-: Whenever you’re rendering an array of React elements, each one must have a unique key prop.
+Important rule: Whenever you’re rendering an array of React elements, each one must have a unique key prop.
 If each component in the list is maintaining a state the problem will be immediately observable. -

 It is bad practise to set the key to index as this is what React is doing under the hood as a workaround.